 The walk started at 7.30 AM even though the designated time was 6.30 AM.
 By 8 AM the bazaars were buzzing with activities.

 Devotees at the temple, morning walkers congregating at eateries for the Sunday breakfast and Chai shops… the excitement and subjects swelled as the clock progressed.

-I also captured a few pictures blindfolded.
+I also captured a few frames blindfolded.
 It’s a different ball game when you lose the concept of composition.
 You are out of your comfort zone; just bring the camera on your eye level and click!
 A few important elements of photography like leveling the horizon, changing aperture or ISO settings become irrelevant.
-I shot the following pictures at a constant setting irrespective of the light conditions.
-Here are a few monochrome pictures that I clicked while I was blindfolded.
+I shot the following pictures at a fixed setting – blindfolded.

 This sweeper was distracted upon seeing a blindfolded lady with the camera!